Well, they’ve finally done it.

 |1.5 kg (3.3 lbs)||2.3 kg (5.1 lbs)|

-I think the Setout looks nicer, is cheaper, and meets the needs of most travelers.
+I think the Setout looks nicer, is cheaper and lighter, and meets the needs of most travelers.
 But you can have a look at a full comparison with the Outbreaker on Tortuga’s website.

 The Setout has now become my default travel bag.
 I tested it on a city trip to Romania, though I’m certain I will take it with me on future trips outside of Europe as well.
 It’s a bag that somehow manages to be suitable for both adventurous and city-based trips.